Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Projects/Final Project/README.md

 ### ???Project Overview

+This model is designed to classify different kinds of flowers.
+The inspiration for this project is when I move to London, I buy flowers every week, but some flowers I have never seen is really attractive and I wondered what kind of flower it is.
+So, I want to find a way to identify these beautiful flowers.

+We learned how to recognise cat and dog in lecture part by training a CNN, but I found another tutorial to classify Flowers with transfer Learning.
+It brought back memories of our leture about transfer learning: it uses less time and is more clever by extracting useful features already learnt from millions of pictures.
+Higher accuracy and faster convergence are also advantages of this method.((Duncan, CASA0018_06))

+I have a better choice, why not?

 ### Research Question
 - How to classify image with transfer learning.
 - How to Visualize the rea-time prediction.